pyrmont/digestive/README.md

 [icon]: https://github.com/pyrmont/digestive/workflows/test/badge.svg
 [status]: https://github.com/pyrmont/digestive/actions?query=workflow%3Atest

+> [!WARNING]
+> The algorithms in Digestive were implemented with the assistance of LLMs.
+> The code has has not been extensively tested.

 Digestive is a pure Janet library for generating cryptographic digests.
 It does not require 64-bit integers.